rubciu/react-challenge/README.md

 ## Instructions

-Create `config.js` field inside folder `src`, inside this file define and export a constant `GITHUB_TOKEN` with your Github token in order to be authorize to make GraphQL API calls.
+Inside `src/config.js` in variable `GITHUB_TOKEN` please use your Github Token in order to get authorize to make your API calls

 ## Available Scripts